SAIKAT12345678910/Flight-Fare-Intelligence-Price-Prediction-System/README.md

 🛫 Pricing Behavior

-There is no fixed price trend for any single route, since fares depend on multiple factors such as travel class, number of stops, airline, time of travel, and demand.
+I did not find a fixed price pattern for any specific route.
+Prices change based on factors such as airline, travel class, number of stops.
-Late-night flights are generally the cheapest, as demand is lower.
-Evening flights tend to be the most expensive, likely due to peak travel demand.

 ⏰ Arrival & Departure Analysis